lauralwd/azolla_MYBs/README.md

 or [png](data/alignments_trimmed/combi-I-to-VIII-Azfi-Arabidopsis_sequences_linear_aligned-mafft-einsi_trim-gt4.png)

 ### Final figure with added MSA
-The MSA shown here is not included in the manuscript for size limitations.
+The MSA shown below is not included in the manuscript for size limitations.
-It shows the region of R2R3 MYBs used to differentiate the different subfamilies as described by J&R.
+It shows the region of R2R3 MYBs used to differentiate the different subfamilies as described by [Jiang & Rao (2020)](https://doi.org/10.1104/pp.19.01082).
-The figure included in the paper is available [here](figures/myb_subfamiles+RNAseq_normalbootstrap-600dpi.png).
+The figure actually included in the paper is available [here](figures/myb_subfamiles+RNAseq_normalbootstrap-600dpi.png).

 ![myb_subfamiles+RNAseq_normalbootstrap+MSA-600dpi.png](figures/myb_subfamiles+RNAseq_normalbootstrap+MSA-600dpi.png)